harness-community/gitness-lab/README.md

 You can enable secret scanning for individual repositories.
 Once enabled on a repo, any push event to that repo that contains a commit matching a recognized secret pattern is denied.

-> [!NOTE]
+> **Note**

-> Gitness Secret Scanning scans only new/changed code in commits that users attempt to push **after** you enable Secret Scanning on a repo.
+Gitness Secret Scanning scans only new/changed code in commits that users attempt to push **after** you enable Secret Scanning on a repo.
 Secrets in existing/unchanged code aren't detected.

 1. Go to the podinfo repository where you want to enable secret scanning and select **Settings**.
 2. Select the **Security** tab.